US STOCKS-Wall Street sees little cheer on Christmas eve

 Wall Street closed higher on Wednesday for the third straight session this week.
 The S&P 500 finished 1.24 percent higher, bringing its gain this week to almost 3 percent after a tepid start in December.

-The S&P 500 index showed six new 52-week highs and no new lows, while the Nasdaq recorded 34 new highs and 22 new lows.
+The S&P 500 index showed three new 52-week highs and no new lows, while the Nasdaq recorded 17 new highs and 10 new lows.
 (Reporting by Abhiram Nandakumar and Ankur Banerjee in Bengaluru; Editing by Anil D‘Silva)